 Pete is nervous; he has to look sick.
 He called in sick because he had an interview with Ogilvy, and now Roger and Don are arriving.
 When they come to the door, Trudy greets them and excuses herself.
 Roger lays the cards on the table about the sale, and Don says they want to bring him on board.
 Pete makes Don tell him why he’s valuable.
 Don says they’ll make him a partner if he can deliver his accounts by Sunday.
 They shake.

-When Don and Roger leaves, Pete sets to work, getting Trudy to help him.
+When Don and Roger leave, Pete sets to work, getting Trudy to help him.
 They kiss.

 A bar in Manhattan